AFellowSpeedrunner/SmolXP/README.md

 Incredibly, TinyXP is able to run with just 24MB of RAM and 32MB of VRAM.

+With VMware Tools installed with no pagefile and compression enabled, it can reach 270-275MB of space on a 5GB storage medium.

+On a VMware virtual machine, it can boot in 16 seconds with 2GB of RAM, 8GB of VRAM, and on an M.2 SSD.

 ## A warning.
-There is a been a bunch of cloning of my repo (around 600) recently which could be by bots trying to reupload my repo and include malware or something of the sorts.
+There is a been a bunch of cloning of my repo (around 600) a while ago which could be by bots trying to reupload my repo and include malware or something of the sorts.

 **When looking out for my real repo located here: https://github.com/AFellowSpeedrunner/TinyXP make sure that Release 1.2's commit signature is 8262fdf or if they even have a release.**

-If they don't have a release or a signature being 4e2bb25 then please quickly look into the account if it's an actual person running the account and not a reuploader bot.
+If they don't have a release or a signature being 8262fdf then please quickly look into the account if it's an actual person running the account and not a reuploader bot.
 If it is a bot, report it and come to this repo instead.

 ## Known Bugs and Issues
 ### WPADISABLE.bat